henryhe320/LordOfTheRingsReference/README.md

 If the current position is at the treasure, there is a solution

 ## english or pseudocode description of algorithm

+for each direction (up, right, down, left, in that order):
+ * if the next step in that direction is legal, take a step in that direction and call the recursive abstraction
+ * take a step back

 ## class(es), with fields and methods
 ## version*n* wish list